JanneMattila/azure-api-management-developer-portal-action/README.md

 ## Examples

+You need to authenticate with Azure before you can use this task in your workflow.
+Follow these [instructions](https://github.com/Azure/login) on how to use `azure/login` task.

 You can combine these actions with `actions/upload-artifact` and `actions/download-artifact` actions for easier moving the developer portal content between jobs.